 Tongue talking was a tool given by God for understanding doctrine.
-Without understanding speaking in other tongues (languages) only puffs up the speaker (1 Cor 14:4).
+Without understanding speaking in other tongues (languages) becomes a performance that serves to puff up the speaker (1 Cor 14:4).

 Paul explained that tongue talking was insignificant in the church if it lacked understanding: